 To determine the optimal SHGC for a particular window, you will need to think about the climate where you live, the location of your windows, and even the shade directly outside the window.
 For best results, it is always best to consult with your window installer.

-Whether you are in need of new vinyl windows for your home or are looking for reputable contractor to repair your roof, you can rely on the professionals at Homecraft Inc. For all your exterior home improvement needs, be sure to give us a call at (302) 798-0302 or fill out our contact form to schedule a free consultation.
+Whether you are in need of new vinyl windows for your home or are looking for a reputable contractor to repair your roof, you can rely on the professionals at Homecraft Inc. For all your exterior home improvement needs, be sure to give us a call at (302) 798-0302 or fill out our contact form to schedule a free consultation.
 We serve homeowners in Wilmington and Bear, DE, as well as its surrounding communities.